 The health and medical section of your household binder can be for everything for immunization records to copies of your health insurance cards.

-It’s also a good place to keep records if you have insurance appeals or other ongoing issues where the documentation adds up.
+It’s also a good place to keep records if you have insurance appeals or other ongoing issues where the documentation – and headaches – add up quickly.

 Creating a daily cleaning routine and cleaning schedule is one of the smartest ways to keep your home clean and organized.
 No matter how crazy your life is!
 Daily cleaning, weekly, monthly, and even seasonal deep cleaning schedules (or checklists) should be included in your household management binder.
 Wait, let me clarify – it’s actually a must-have!